Samsung/starfish/README.md

 # Starfish
 ## Abstract
-Starfish is a lightweight Web browser engine for TV, mobile and wearable devices.
+Starfish is a lightweight Web browser engine for TV, mobile, headless and wearable devices.

 ## Supported Platforms
 The following platforms are supported.